MicrosoftDocs/cpp-docs/docs/windows/changing-a-symbol-or-symbol-name-id.md

 ---
-title: "Changing a Symbol"
-ms.date: "11/04/2016"
+title: "How to: Manage Symbols" ms.date: "11/04/2016"
-f1_keywords: ["vc.editors.symbol.changing", "vc.editors.symbol.restrictions.name", "vc.editors.symbol.changing.value", "vc.editors.symbol.restrictions.value", "vc.editors.symbol.changing.header"]
+f1_keywords: ["vc.editors.symbol.changing", "vc.editors.symbol.restrictions.name", "vc.editors.symbol.changing.value", "vc.editors.symbol.restrictions.value", "vc.editors.symbol.changing.header", "vc.editors.symbol.changing.unassigned", "vc.editors.symbol.shared.calculated"]
-helpviewer_keywords: ["symbol names", "symbols [C++], names", "restrictions, symbol names", "numeric values", "symbols [C++], numeric values", "numeric values, changing symbols", "symbols [C++], value restrictions", "restrictions, symbol values", "resource files [C++], multiple", "Resource Includes dialog box [C++]", "symbol header files [C++], changing names", "symbols [C++], symbol header files", "Resource.h"] ms.assetid: 26541832-8dba-4177-b642-e08f94502ea7
+helpviewer_keywords: ["symbol names", "symbols [C++], names", "restrictions, symbol names", "numeric values", "symbols [C++], numeric values", "numeric values, changing symbols", "symbols [C++], value restrictions", "restrictions, symbol values", "resource files [C++], multiple", "Resource Includes dialog box [C++]", "symbol header files [C++], changing names", "symbols [C++], symbol header files", "Resource.h", "symbols [C++], unassigned", "Change Symbol dialog box [C++]", "unassigned symbols", "symbols [C++], deleting", "symbols [C++], read-only", "symbols [C++], shared", "symbols [C++], calculated", "read-only symbols", "symbol directives", "calculated symbols", "shared symbols"] ms.assetid: 26541832-8dba-4177-b642-e08f94502ea7
 ---
+# How to: Manage Symbols

-# Changing a Symbol
+## Changing a Symbol

 When you create a new resource or resource object, the development environment assigns it a default symbol name, for example, IDD_DIALOG1.
 You can use the [Properties Window](/visualstudio/ide/reference/properties-window) to change the default symbol name or to change the name of any symbol already associated with a resource.

 For symbols associated with a single resource, you can also use the **Properties** window to change the symbol value.
 You can use the [Resource Symbols dialog box](../windows/resource-symbols-dialog-box.md) to change the value of symbols not currently assigned to a resource.
-For more information, see [Changing Unassigned Symbols](../windows/changing-unassigned-symbols.md).

 Normally all symbol definitions are saved in `Resource.h`.
 However, you may need to change this include filename so that you can, for example, work with more than one resource file in the same directory.

 For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.

-## To change a resource's symbol name (ID)

-1. In [Resource View](../windows/resource-view-window.md), select the resource.

-   > [!NOTE]
-   > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

-1. In the **Properties** window, type a new symbol name or select from the list of existing symbols in the **ID** box.

-   If you type a new symbol name, it is automatically assigned a value.

-You can use the [Resource Symbols dialog box](../windows/resource-symbols-dialog-box.md) to change the names of symbols not currently assigned to a resource.
-For more information, see [Changing Unassigned Symbols](../windows/changing-unassigned-symbols.md).

 ### Symbol name restrictions